First Conditional: sentences, exercises, tests and examples

 First Conditional Rule

-if the if-clause comes first, we put a comma after it
+• If the conditional part comes first, we put a comma after it.

-can, might, may, should, must or be going to
+• In the main clause, the verb “will” can be replaced by modal verbs: can, might, may, should, must или be going to

 First Conditional Negation

-in the if-clause we use Present Simple + don’t / doesn’t
+• in the conditional clause (after if) - we use Present Simple + don't / doesn't

 If you don’t hurry, we’ll be late.

-in the main clause we simply make will or the modal verb negative
+• in the main clause — we simply add a negation to will or a modal verb

 First Conditional Questions